Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22.5-interlude-outlets.md

 "That bad, huh?"

 Owen chuckled at that, but his heart wasn't in it.
 "I'm coping.
 I think.
-I just can't… let it out around the lads, you see?
+I just can't... let it out around the lads, you see?
 Got to be The Old Man."

 "I hate that.
-Gotta stay strong, gotta keep up the dignified fucking façade… I suck at it."
+Gotta stay strong, gotta keep up the dignified fucking façade...
+I suck at it."

 "Part an' parcel of being an occifer."
 Owen grumbled.